RamkumarMM/kubernetes/README.md

 ## Kubernetes Architecture
 ![Image of Kubenetes Architecure](https://github.com/RamkumarMM/kubernetes/blob/master/images/k8s-architecture.jpg)

+### Kubernetes Master Components:
+* API Server: It kind of gatekeeper for entire cluster, To query any kubernetes object it has to go through API server
+* Scheduler: It is responsible for physically scheduling pods across the nodes inside the cluster
+* Controller: It is responsible for overall health of entire cluster, it ensures nodes are up & running and correct no.of pods are running on each nodes as mentioned in the SPEC file
+* etcd: It the kubernetes centralized database to store the entire kubernetes configuration, including objects it’s creating, secrets and more.
+It’s  key-value database, any component in kubernetes can query etcd to understand the state of the cluster in real-time

+### Kubernetes Worker Node Components:
+* Kubelet: It’s the primary node agent that runs on each worker nodes in the cluster.
+It looks at the pod spec that was submitted to the API server on master and ensure that the containers described in the pod specs are running and health.
+Incase if kubelet notices any failures in the pods running in the worker node then it tries to restart the pods on the same worker node.
+* Kube-proxy: It’s an critical element inside the cluster, its responsible for maintaining the entire networking configuration.
+It’s essentially maintains the distributed networks across all the nodes, all the pods, and across all containers and it also expose the services to the outside world on the internet
+* Pod: Its an basically an scheduling unit in the kubernets, just like VM in VMWare.
+Each pod consists of one or more container, in most cases one contains.
+Primary advantage of pod is multiple dependent containers together and it acts as a wrapper around this containers.
+* Container: It provides the run-time environment for your application, so you run containerized applications process inside these containers

 ### 1. Building the Virtual Servers:

 * Create VM for kube-master & kube-worker nodes with below file system strucure